jpa436/peak-bloom-prediction/data/README.md

 **Note that in the ipynb files, the name of this file is lee.csv**

+Table 1.
+List of weather variables created for possible inclusion in the predictive model.

+Latitude of the location

+Longitude of the location

+Altitude of the location

+Year of observation

+Day of year when the 14 days moving average of average temperature is at the minimum

+Day of year when the 14 days moving average of maximum temperature is at the minimum

+Day of year when the 14 days moving average of minimum temperature is at the minimum

+The daily average temperature of the day 14-days-moving average reached the minimum

+The daily minimum temperature of the day 14-days-moving average reached the minimum

+The daily maximum temperature of the day 14-days-moving average reached the minimum

+Number of days in October, November, December, January, February with precipitation, separately

+Average temperature of October, November, December, January, February, March, separately

+The maximum temperature of October, November, December, January, February, March, separately

+The minimum temperature of October, November, December, January, February, March, separately

+Square of cosine of longitude

+The slope coefficient of the linear fit between day of year and average temperature in a period between the coldest period and March 10.
+It captures the speed of temperature change

+The squared term coefficient of the linear fit between day of year and the squared average temperature in a period between the coldest period and March 10.
+It captures the acceleration of temperature change

+The intercept term coefficient of the linear fit between day of year and the squared average temperature in a period between the coldest period and March 10.

 The structure of the cleaned data files is as follows: